-According to part VIII of Annex A to the Stockholm Convention, Parties having registered for the exemption for the production and use of PCP, its salts and esters for utility poles and cross arms shall take necessary measures to ensure that those articles containing PCP can be easily identified by labelling or other means throughout its life cycle.
+According to part VIII of Annex A to the Stockholm Convention, Parties having registered for the exemption for the production and use of PCP for utility poles and cross arms are required to take measures to ensure that those articles containing PCP can be easily identified by labelling or other means throughout their life cycle.
 The identification is intended to support waste management for the exempted use.
-The guidance on labelling of products or articles that contain POPs (UNEP 2012) provides Parties with some considerations on this matter.
+Guidance on labelling of products or articles that contain POPs is available in UNEP (2019b).